-2. Mahani binti Amat (Chairperson) (appointed on 1 March 2021) Independent Non-Executive Director
+1. Mahani binti Amat (Chairperson) Independent Non-Executive Director

 Puan Mahani holds a Bachelor of Economics (majoring in Business Administration) from University of Malaya.
 She has over 27 years of working experience in the banking industry.
 She began her career with Bank Negara Malaysia in 1977 where she spent 7 years in Reserves Management.
 In 1984, she moved on to RHB Bank in Singapore and held various positions in the Treasury and Offshore Banking, and Consumer Banking.
 She returned to RHB Bank Kuala Lumpur in 2001, where she held senior management positions in premium banking and international division, up to her last designation in 2004 as Executive Vice President of operations and services.